-- (c) Review cycle.
-State agencies must conduct administrative reviews of all school food authorities participating in the National School Lunch Program (including Afterschool Snacks and the Seamless Summer Option) and the School Breakfast Program at least once during a 5-year review cycle, provided that each school food authority is reviewed at least once every 6 years, depending on review cycle observed.
-At a minimum, the on-site portion of the administrative review must be completed during the school year in which the review began. - (1) Targeted follow-up reviews.
-A State agency that reviews school food authorities on a cycle longer than 3 years must identify school food authorities that are high-risk to receive a targeted follow-up review.
-A State agency must develop and receive FNS approval of a plan to identify school food authorities that meet the high-risk criteria.
+- (c) Timing of reviews.
+State agencies must conduct administrative reviews of all school food authorities participating in the National School Lunch Program (including the Afterschool Snacks and the Seamless Summer Option) and School Breakfast Program at least once during a 3-year review cycle, provided that each school food authority is reviewed at least once every 4 years.
+For each State agency, the first 3-year review cycle started the school year that began on July 1, 2013, and ended on June 30, 2014.
+At a minimum, the on-site portion of the administrative review must be completed during the school year in which the review was begun. - (1) Review cycle exceptions.
+FNS may, on an individual school food authority basis, approve written requests for 1- year extensions to the 3-year review cycle specified in paragraph (c) of this section if FNS determines this 3-year cycle requirement conflicts with efficient State agency management of the programs.

-- (2) High-risk criteria for targeted followup reviews.
-At a minimum, a State plan should identify as high-risk those school food authorities that during the most recent administrative review conducted in accordance with this \$210.18 had one or more of the following risk factors as determined by the State Agency: a 10 percent or greater certification and benefit issuance error rate; incomplete verification for the review year; or one or more significant or systemic errors in Performance Standard 1 as defined at (g)(1) of this section, Performance Standard 2 as defined at paragraph (g)(2) of this section, or allowable costs. - (3) Timing and scope of targeted follow-up reviews.
-Within two years of the review, high-risk school food authorities must receive a targeted follow-up review.
-Targeted follow-up reviews must include the areas of significant or systemic error identified in the previous review, and may include other areas at the discretion of the State agency.
-The State agency may conduct targeted follow-up reviews in the same school year as the administrative review, and may conduct any additional reviews at its discretion. - (d) Scheduling school food authorities.
+- (2) Follow-up reviews.
+The State agency may conduct follow-up reviews in school food authorities where significant or repeated critical or general violations exist.
+The State agency may conduct follow-up reviews in the same school year as the administrative review. - (d) Scheduling school food authorities.
 The State agency must use its own criteria to schedule school food authorities for administrative reviews; provided that the requirements of paragraph (c) of this section are met.
 State agencies may take into consideration the findings of the claims review process required under § 210.8(b)(2) in the selection of school food authorities. - (1) Schedule of reviews.
 To ensure no unintended overlap occurs, the State agency must inform FNS of the anticipated schedule of school food authority reviews upon request. - (2) Exceptions.
 In any school year in which FNS or the Office of the Inspector General (OIG) conducts a review or investigation of a school food authority in accordance with §210.19(a)(4), the State agency must, unless otherwise authorized by FNS, delay conduct of a scheduled administrative review until the following school year.
-The State agency must document any exception authorized under this paragraph.

-- (e) Number of schools to review.
+The State agency must document any exception authorized under this paragraph. - (e) Number of schools to review.
 At a minimum, the State agency must review the number of schools specified in paragraph (e)(1) of this section and must select the schools to be reviewed on the basis of the school selection criteria specified in paragraph (e)(2) of this section.
 The State agency may review all schools meeting the school selection criteria specified in paragraph (e)(2) of this section. - (1) Minimum number of schools.
 State agencies must review at least one school from each local education agency.
 Except for residential child care institutions, the State agency must review all schools with a free average daily participation of 100 or more and a free participation factor of 100 percent or more.
 In no event must the State agency review less than the minimum number of schools illustrated in Table A for the National School Lunch Program.